EnricoDev1/tecnoctl/README.md

 myTecnoalarm Android application.
 It does not use Tecnoalarm cloud, HTTP, or video services.

-> Experimental: the protocol was reverse-engineered and has not been tested on
+> Experimental: This project was developed with AI assistance.
+The protocol was reverse-engineered and has not been tested on
-> every panel.
+> every hardware.
 Start with read-only commands.
 The protocol uses unauthenticated
 > AES-CFB; never expose TCP port 10001 to the Internet.
 Use a trusted LAN or VPN.

 ## Install